Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_elena.md

 * **One Thing I Learned:** Many data processing method.
 I am really impressed by the regular expressions skill you have.
 There's a lot that I can learn.

 __**Thank you so much for your comments, Tingwei!
 I definitely do need to expand on my analysis.
 I will make sure it's more fleshed out moving forward. - Elena**__

+### Katie's Visit
+- **What was done well:** You were very thorough with cleaning your data and making sure you catch everything!
+I'm definitely very impressed by how much of your time probably went towards the cleaning process!
+- **What can be improved:** Everything looks really good so far!
+I might just work on creating a main file that contains the essentials from everything so that the reader can get a better understanding of the big picture.
+This could be something that doesn't need to be added until the end, though.
+- **What I learned:** I learned a lot more about tagging words!
+This is an area that I'm not as familiar with so it was cool to see the different tagging methods you tried.